 Omalizumab (Xolair) may be considered medically necessary for use in individuals with moderate to severe persistent asthma who meet ALL the following criteria:

-Omalizumab (Xolair) may be considered medically necessary for the treatment of chronic idiopathic urticaria (CIU) when ALL of the following criteria are met:
+Continuation of therapy with omalizumab (Xolair) after twelve (12) months may be considered medically necessary for the treatment of an individual with documented moderate to severe persistent asthma when the following criteria are met:

 - Treatment with omalizumab (Xolair) has resulted in clinical improvement as documented by ONE or more of the following:

 - Decreased utilization of rescue medications; or

 - Decreased frequency of exacerbations (defined as worsening of asthma that requires an increase in ICS dose or treatment with systemic corticosteroids); or